stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 nightmare hallucination.
 It helps me, too, in making up my mind regarding a certain terrible step which lies ahead of me.

-  I never heard of Innsmouth till the day before I saw it for the first and&mdash;so far&mdash;last time.
-I was celebrating my coming of age by a tour of New England&mdash;sightseeing, antiquarian, and genealogical&mdash;and had planned to go directly from ancient Newburyport to Arkham, whence my mother&rsquo;s family was derived.
+  I never heard of Innsmouth till the day before I saw it for the first and--so far--last time.
+I was celebrating my coming of age by a tour of New England--sightseeing, antiquarian, and genealogical--and had planned to go directly from ancient Newburyport to Arkham, whence my mother's family was derived.
 I had no car, but was travelling by train, trolley, and motor-coach, always seeking the cheapest possible route.
 In Newburyport they told me that the steam train was the thing to take to Arkham; and it was only at the station ticket-office, when I demurred at the high fare, that I learned about Innsmouth.
 The stout, shrewd-faced agent, whose speech shewed him to be no local man, seemed sympathetic toward my efforts at economy, and made a suggestion that none of my other informants had offered.

-  &ldquo;You   could   take that old bus, I suppose,&rdquo; he said with a certain hesitation, &ldquo;but it ain&rsquo;t thought much of hereabouts.
-It goes through Innsmouth&mdash;you may have heard about that&mdash;and so the people don&rsquo;t like it.
-Run by an Innsmouth fellow&mdash;Joe Sargent&mdash;but never gets any custom from here, or Arkham either, I guess.
+   "You   could   take that old bus, I suppose, " he said with a certain hesitation,  "but it ain't thought much of hereabouts.
+It goes through Innsmouth--you may have heard about that--and so the people don't like it.
+Run by an Innsmouth fellow--Joe Sargent--but never gets any custom from here, or Arkham either, I guess.
 Wonder it keeps running at all.
-I s&rsquo;pose it&rsquo;s cheap enough, but I never see more&rsquo;n two or three people in it&mdash;nobody but those Innsmouth folks.
-Leaves the Square&mdash;front of Hammond&rsquo;s Drug Store&mdash;at 10 a.m. and 7 p.m. unless they&rsquo;ve changed lately.
+I s'pose it's cheap enough, but I never see more'n two or three people in it--nobody but those Innsmouth folks.
+Leaves the Square--front of Hammond's Drug Store--at 10 a.m. and 7 p.m. unless they've changed lately.
-Looks like a terrible rattletrap&mdash;I&rsquo;ve never ben on it.&rdquo;
+Looks like a terrible rattletrap--I've never ben on it. "

   That was the first I ever heard of shadowed Innsmouth.
-Any reference to a town not shewn on common maps or listed in recent guide-books would have interested me, and the agent&rsquo;s odd manner of allusion roused something like real curiosity.
-A town able to inspire such dislike in its neighbours, I thought, must be at least rather unusual, and worthy of a tourist&rsquo;s attention.
-If it came before Arkham I would stop off there&mdash;and so I asked the agent to tell me something about it.
+Any reference to a town not shewn on common maps or listed in recent guide-books would have interested me, and the agent's odd manner of allusion roused something like real curiosity.
+A town able to inspire such dislike in its neighbours, I thought, must be at least rather unusual, and worthy of a tourist's attention.
+If it came before Arkham I would stop off there--and so I asked the agent to tell me something about it.
 He was very deliberate, and spoke with an air of feeling slightly superior to what he said.

-  &ldquo;Innsmouth?
-Well, it&rsquo;s a queer kind of a town down at the mouth of the Manuxet.
-Used to be almost a city&mdash;quite a port before the War of 1812&mdash;but all gone to pieces in the last hundred years or so.
-No railroad now&mdash;B. &amp; M. never went through, and the branch line from Rowley was given up years ago.
+   "Innsmouth?
+Well, it's a queer kind of a town down at the mouth of the Manuxet.
+Used to be almost a city--quite a port before the War of 1812--but all gone to pieces in the last hundred years or so.
+No railroad now--B. &amp; M. never went through, and the branch line from Rowley was given up years ago.

-  &ldquo;More empty houses than there are people, I guess, and no business to speak of except fishing and lobstering.
+   "More empty houses than there are people, I guess, and no business to speak of except fishing and lobstering.
 Everybody trades mostly here or in Arkham or Ipswich.
-Once they had quite a few mills, but nothing&rsquo;s left now except one gold refinery running on the leanest kind of part time.
+Once they had quite a few mills, but nothing's left now except one gold refinery running on the leanest kind of part time.

-  &ldquo;That refinery, though, used to be a big thing, and Old Man Marsh, who owns it, must be richer&rsquo;n Croesus.
+   "That refinery, though, used to be a big thing, and Old Man Marsh, who owns it, must be richer'n Croesus.
 Queer old duck, though, and sticks mighty close in his home.
-He&rsquo;s supposed to have developed some skin disease or deformity late in life that makes him keep out of sight.
+He's supposed to have developed some skin disease or deformity late in life that makes him keep out of sight.
 Grandson of Captain Obed Marsh, who founded the business.
-His mother seems to&rsquo;ve ben some kind of foreigner&mdash;they say a South Sea islander&mdash;so everybody raised Cain when he married an Ipswich girl fifty years ago.
-They always do that about Innsmouth people, and folks here and hereabouts always try to cover up any Innsmouth blood they have in &rsquo;em.
-But Marsh&rsquo;s children and grandchildren look just like anyone else so far&rsquo;s I can see.
-I&rsquo;ve had &rsquo;em pointed out to me here&mdash;though, come to think of it, the elder children don&rsquo;t seem to be around lately.
+His mother seems to've ben some kind of foreigner--they say a South Sea islander--so everybody raised Cain when he married an Ipswich girl fifty years ago.
+They always do that about Innsmouth people, and folks here and hereabouts always try to cover up any Innsmouth blood they have in 'em.
+But Marsh's children and grandchildren look just like anyone else so far's I can see.
+I've had 'em pointed out to me here--though, come to think of it, the elder children don't seem to be around lately.
 Never saw the old man.

-  &ldquo;And why is everybody so down on Innsmouth?
-Well, young fellow, you mustn&rsquo;t take too much stock in what people around here say.
-They&rsquo;re hard to get started, but once they do get started they never let up.
-They&rsquo;ve ben telling things about Innsmouth&mdash;whispering &rsquo;em, mostly&mdash;for the last hundred years, I guess, and I gather they&rsquo;re more scared than anything else.
-Some of the stories would make you laugh&mdash;about old Captain Marsh driving bargains with the devil and bringing imps out of hell to live in Innsmouth, or about some kind of devil-worship and awful sacrifices in some place near the wharves that people stumbled on around 1845 or thereabouts&mdash;but I come from Panton, Vermont, and that kind of story don&rsquo;t go down with me.
+   "And why is everybody so down on Innsmouth?
+Well, young fellow, you mustn't take too much stock in what people around here say.
+They're hard to get started, but once they do get started they never let up.
+They've ben telling things about Innsmouth--whispering 'em, mostly--for the last hundred years, I guess, and I gather they're more scared than anything else.
+Some of the stories would make you laugh--about old Captain Marsh driving bargains with the devil and bringing imps out of hell to live in Innsmouth, or about some kind of devil-worship and awful sacrifices in some place near the wharves that people stumbled on around 1845 or thereabouts--but I come from Panton, Vermont, and that kind of story don't go down with me.

-  &ldquo;You ought to hear, though, what some of the old-timers tell about the black reef off the coast&mdash;Devil Reef, they call it.
-It&rsquo;s well above water a good part of the time, and never much below it, but at that you could hardly call it an island.
-The story is that there&rsquo;s a whole legion of devils seen sometimes on that reef&mdash;sprawled about, or darting in and out of some kind of caves near the top.
-It&rsquo;s a rugged, uneven thing, a good bit over a mile out, and toward the end of shipping days sailors used to make big detours just to avoid it.
+   "You ought to hear, though, what some of the old-timers tell about the black reef off the coast--Devil Reef, they call it.
+It's well above water a good part of the time, and never much below it, but at that you could hardly call it an island.
+The story is that there's a whole legion of devils seen sometimes on that reef--sprawled about, or darting in and out of some kind of caves near the top.
+It's a rugged, uneven thing, a good bit over a mile out, and toward the end of shipping days sailors used to make big detours just to avoid it.

-  &ldquo;That is, sailors that didn&rsquo;t hail from Innsmouth.
+   "That is, sailors that didn't hail from Innsmouth.
 One of the things they had against old Captain Marsh was that he was supposed to land on it sometimes at night when the tide was right.
-Maybe he did, for I dare say the rock formation was interesting, and it&rsquo;s just barely possible he was looking for pirate loot and maybe finding it; but there was talk of his dealing with daemons there.
+Maybe he did, for I dare say the rock formation was interesting, and it's just barely possible he was looking for pirate loot and maybe finding it; but there was talk of his dealing with daemons there.
 Fact is, I guess on the whole it was really the Captain that gave the bad reputation to the reef.

-  &ldquo;That was before the big epidemic of 1846, when over half the folks in Innsmouth was carried off.
+   "That was before the big epidemic of 1846, when over half the folks in Innsmouth was carried off.
 They never did quite figure out what the trouble was, but it was probably some foreign kind of disease brought from China or somewhere by the shipping.
-It surely was bad enough&mdash;there was riots over it, and all sorts of ghastly doings that I don&rsquo;t believe ever got outside of town&mdash;and it left the place in awful shape.
-Never came back&mdash;there can&rsquo;t be more&rsquo;n 300 or 400 people living there now.
+It surely was bad enough--there was riots over it, and all sorts of ghastly doings that I don't believe ever got outside of town--and it left the place in awful shape.
+Never came back--there can't be more'n 300 or 400 people living there now.

-  &ldquo;But the real thing behind the way folks feel is simply race prejudice&mdash;and I don&rsquo;t say I&rsquo;m blaming those that hold it.
-I hate those Innsmouth folks myself, and I wouldn&rsquo;t care to go to their town.
-I s&rsquo;pose you know&mdash;though I can see you&rsquo;re a Westerner by your talk&mdash;what a lot our New England ships used to have to do with queer ports in Africa, Asia, the South Seas, and everywhere else, and what queer kinds of people they sometimes brought back with &rsquo;em.
-You&rsquo;ve probably heard about the Salem man that came home with a Chinese wife, and maybe you know there&rsquo;s still a bunch of Fiji Islanders somewhere around Cape Cod.
+   "But the real thing behind the way folks feel is simply race prejudice--and I don't say I'm blaming those that hold it.
+I hate those Innsmouth folks myself, and I wouldn't care to go to their town.
+I s'pose you know--though I can see you're a Westerner by your talk--what a lot our New England ships used to have to do with queer ports in Africa, Asia, the South Seas, and everywhere else, and what queer kinds of people they sometimes brought back with 'em.
+You've probably heard about the Salem man that came home with a Chinese wife, and maybe you know there's still a bunch of Fiji Islanders somewhere around Cape Cod.

-  &ldquo;Well, there must be something like that back of the Innsmouth people.
+   "Well, there must be something like that back of the Innsmouth people.
-The place always was badly cut off from the rest of the country by marshes and creeks, and we can&rsquo;t be sure about the ins and outs of the matter; but it&rsquo;s pretty clear that old Captain Marsh must have brought home some odd specimens when he had all three of his ships in commission back in the twenties and thirties.
-There certainly is a strange kind of streak in the Innsmouth folks today&mdash;I don&rsquo;t know how to explain it, but it sort of makes you crawl.
-You&rsquo;ll notice a little in Sargent if you take his bus.
-Some of &rsquo;em have queer narrow heads with flat noses and bulgy, stary eyes that never seem to shut, and their skin ain&rsquo;t quite right.
+The place always was badly cut off from the rest of the country by marshes and creeks, and we can't be sure about the ins and outs of the matter; but it's pretty clear that old Captain Marsh must have brought home some odd specimens when he had all three of his ships in commission back in the twenties and thirties.
+There certainly is a strange kind of streak in the Innsmouth folks today--I don't know how to explain it, but it sort of makes you crawl.
+You'll notice a little in Sargent if you take his bus.
+Some of 'em have queer narrow heads with flat noses and bulgy, stary eyes that never seem to shut, and their skin ain't quite right.
 Rough and scabby, and the sides of their necks are all shrivelled or creased up.
 Get bald, too, very young.
-The older fellows look the worst&mdash;fact is, I don&rsquo;t believe I&rsquo;ve ever seen a very old chap of that kind.
+The older fellows look the worst--fact is, I don't believe I've ever seen a very old chap of that kind.
 Guess they must die of looking in the glass!
-Animals hate &rsquo;em&mdash;they used to have lots of horse trouble before autos came in.
+Animals hate 'em--they used to have lots of horse trouble before autos came in.

-  &ldquo;Nobody around here or in Arkham or Ipswich will have anything to do with &rsquo;em, and they act kind of offish themselves when they come to town or when anyone tries to fish on their grounds.
-Queer how fish are always thick off Innsmouth Harbour when there ain&rsquo;t any anywhere else around&mdash;but just try to fish there yourself and see how the folks chase you off!
-Those people used to come here on the railroad&mdash;walking and taking the train at Rowley after the branch was dropped&mdash;but now they use that bus.
+   "Nobody around here or in Arkham or Ipswich will have anything to do with 'em, and they act kind of offish themselves when they come to town or when anyone tries to fish on their grounds.
+Queer how fish are always thick off Innsmouth Harbour when there ain't any anywhere else around--but just try to fish there yourself and see how the folks chase you off!
+Those people used to come here on the railroad--walking and taking the train at Rowley after the branch was dropped--but now they use that bus.

-  &ldquo;Yes, there&rsquo;s a hotel in Innsmouth&mdash;called the Gilman House&mdash;but
-I don&rsquo;t believe it can amount to much.
-I wouldn&rsquo;t advise you to try it.
-Better stay over here and take the ten o&rsquo;clock bus tomorrow morning; then you can get an evening bus there for Arkham at eight o&rsquo;clock.
+   "Yes, there's a hotel in Innsmouth--called the Gilman House--but I don't believe it can amount to much.
+I wouldn't advise you to try it.
+Better stay over here and take the ten o'clock bus tomorrow morning; then you can get an evening bus there for Arkham at eight o'clock.
 There was a factory inspector who stopped at the Gilman a couple of years ago, and he had a lot of unpleasant hints about the place.
-Seems they get a queer crowd there, for this fellow heard voices in other rooms&mdash;though most of &rsquo;em was empty&mdash;that gave him the shivers.
+Seems they get a queer crowd there, for this fellow heard voices in other rooms--though most of 'em was empty--that gave him the shivers.
 It was foreign talk, he thought, but he said the bad thing about it was the kind of voice that sometimes spoke.
-It sounded so unnatural&mdash;slopping-like, he said&mdash;that he didn&rsquo;t dare undress and go to sleep.
+It sounded so unnatural--slopping-like, he said--that he didn't dare undress and go to sleep.
 Just waited up and lit out the first thing in the morning.
 The talk went on most all night.

-  &ldquo;This fellow&mdash;Casey, his name was&mdash;had a lot to say about how the Innsmouth folks watched him and seemed kind of on guard.
-He found the Marsh refinery a queer place&mdash;it&rsquo;s in an old mill on the lower falls of the Manuxet.
-What he said tallied up with what I&rsquo;d heard.
+   "This fellow--Casey, his name was--had a lot to say about how the Innsmouth folks watched him and seemed kind of on guard.
+He found the Marsh refinery a queer place--it's in an old mill on the lower falls of the Manuxet.
+What he said tallied up with what I'd heard.
 Books in bad shape, and no clear account of any kind of dealings.
-You know it&rsquo;s always ben a kind of mystery where the Marshes get the gold they refine.
+You know it's always ben a kind of mystery where the Marshes get the gold they refine.
-They&rsquo;ve never seemed to do much buying in that line, but years ago they shipped out an enormous lot of ingots.
+They've never seemed to do much buying in that line, but years ago they shipped out an enormous lot of ingots.

-  &ldquo;Used to be talk of a queer foreign kind of jewellery that the sailors and refinery men sometimes sold on the sly, or that was seen once or twice on some of the Marsh womenfolks.
+   "Used to be talk of a queer foreign kind of jewellery that the sailors and refinery men sometimes sold on the sly, or that was seen once or twice on some of the Marsh womenfolks.
 People allowed maybe old Captain Obed traded for it in some heathen port, especially since he was always ordering stacks of glass beads and trinkets such as seafaring men used to get for native trade.
-Others thought and still think he&rsquo;d found an old pirate cache out on Devil Reef.
-But here&rsquo;s a funny thing.
-The old Captain&rsquo;s ben dead these sixty years, and there ain&rsquo;t ben a good-sized ship out of the place since the Civil War; but just the same the Marshes still keep on buying a few of those native trade things&mdash;mostly glass and rubber gewgaws, they tell me.
-Maybe the Innsmouth folks like &rsquo;em to look at themselves&mdash;Gawd knows they&rsquo;ve gotten to be about as bad as South Sea cannibals and Guinea savages.
+Others thought and still think he'd found an old pirate cache out on Devil Reef.
+But here's a funny thing.
+The old Captain's ben dead these sixty years, and there ain't ben a good-sized ship out of the place since the Civil War; but just the same the Marshes still keep on buying a few of those native trade things--mostly glass and rubber gewgaws, they tell me.
+Maybe the Innsmouth folks like 'em to look at themselves--Gawd knows they've gotten to be about as bad as South Sea cannibals and Guinea savages.

-  &ldquo;That plague of &rsquo;46 must have taken off the best blood in the place.
+   "That plague of '46 must have taken off the best blood in the place.
-Anyway, they&rsquo;re a doubtful lot now, and the Marshes and the other rich folks are as bad as any.
-As I told you, there probably ain&rsquo;t more&rsquo;n 400 people in the whole town in spite of all the streets they say there are.
-I guess they&rsquo;re what they call &lsquo;white trash&rsquo; down South&mdash;lawless and sly, and full of secret doings.
+Anyway, they're a doubtful lot now, and the Marshes and the other rich folks are as bad as any.
+As I told you, there probably ain't more'n 400 people in the whole town in spite of all the streets they say there are.
+I guess they're what they call &lsquo;white trash' down South--lawless and sly, and full of secret doings.
 They get a lot of fish and lobsters and do exporting by truck.
 Queer how the fish swarm right there and nowhere else.

-  &ldquo;Nobody can ever keep track of these people, and state school officials and census men have a devil of a time.
-You can bet that prying strangers ain&rsquo;t welcome around Innsmouth.
-I&rsquo;ve heard personally of more&rsquo;n one business or government man that&rsquo;s disappeared there, and there&rsquo;s loose talk of one who went crazy and is out at Danvers now.
+   "Nobody can ever keep track of these people, and state school officials and census men have a devil of a time.
+You can bet that prying strangers ain't welcome around Innsmouth.
+I've heard personally of more'n one business or government man that's disappeared there, and there's loose talk of one who went crazy and is out at Danvers now.
 They must have fixed up some awful scare for that fellow.

-  &ldquo;That&rsquo;s why I wouldn&rsquo;t go at night if I was you.
-I&rsquo;ve never ben there and have no wish to go, but I guess a daytime trip couldn&rsquo;t hurt you&mdash;even though the people hereabouts will advise you not to make it.
-If you&rsquo;re just sightseeing, and looking for old-time stuff, Innsmouth ought to be quite a place for you.&rdquo;
+   "That's why I wouldn't go at night if I was you.
+I've never ben there and have no wish to go, but I guess a daytime trip couldn't hurt you--even though the people hereabouts will advise you not to make it.
+If you're just sightseeing, and looking for old-time stuff, Innsmouth ought to be quite a place for you. "

   And so I spent part of that evening at the Newburyport Public Library looking up data about Innsmouth.
 When I had tried to question the natives in the shops, the lunch room,